5baddi/codeswholesale-wp-plugin/README.md

-# CodesWholesale WordPress plugin to import products
+# CodesWholesale WordPress plugin

+Allows you to dynamically import products into your WordPress store.